Microsoft/azure-docs.pt-pt/articles/media-services/previous/media-services-dotnet-how-to-use.md

     ```

 7. Adicione a **referênciaSystem.Configuration** ao seu projeto.
-8. Sobrepor as declarações **existentes** no início do ficheiro Program.cs com o seguinte código:
+8. Sobrepor as declarações **existentes** no início do programa.cs ficheiro com o seguinte código:

     ```csharp
     using System;